-Specializing in photography, this newly founded, privately funded space takes an innovative approach to displaying its digital and print works.
+Specializing in photography, this privately funded space takes an innovative approach to displaying its digital and print works.
 More than just images on a wall, exhibits at the Annenberg often incorporate videos and/or music, creating a more dynamic experience for the visitor.
 The free admission and $1 parking help attract a younger crowd to the otherwise more corporate neighborhood.
-(It is housed adjacent to the intentionally intimidating CAA offices.)
 Bring a date on a Saturday evening and spend 30 minutes wandering through the gallery before catching a movie across the street at the Century City AMC.
 During the summer, Saturday evening concerts in partnership with KCRW turn the space into a vibrant hot spot.

 2000 Avenue of the Stars